VPNSmith

 Zero perceptible user downtime if Postgres is sync'd (a 5 min read-only freeze is enough to ship the final delta).

-Measured ROI (before/after cost table over 12 months)
+ROI estimate (before/after cost table over 12 months)

 Line itemAWS (before)Contabo (after)